 When is the application deadline?

-For spring admissions, we review and accept applications to the master’s program starting on May 1 and will review applications on a rolling basis until December 15.
-For fall admissions, we review and accept applications starting on November 1 and will review applications until July 1.
-To find out if any positions are still available, please contact Liz Barton, Academic Success Coach, at email@example.com.
+For spring admissions, the deadline is November 1.
+For fall admissions, The deadline is May 1.
+To find out if any positions are still available, please contact Liz Barton, Academic Success Coach, at firstname.lastname@example.org.

 Where do I send my application materials?

 All of your application materials can be submitted online.

 - While students are not required to take the GRE, students who have done well on it may be at an advantage compared with others who have not taken the exam

 - The Department considers students who may have less than perfect verbal or quantitative scores and they may still be strong candidates for graduate study.
 Students scoring less than 500 on both quantitative and verbal are, needless to say, at a competitive disadvantage.